-Kilnsey Park Fly Fishery is in the picturesque Wharfedale village of Kilnsey in the Yorkshire Dales National Park.
+Kilnsey Park Fly Fishery and Trout Farm is in the picturesque Wharfedale village of Kilnsey in the Yorkshire Dales National Park.
 It's just a 20 minute drive from Skipton and is within easy reach of places like Bradford, Leeds and Harrogate.

 You'd struggle to find a small trout fishery set in a more beautiful location than this, which probably explains why this fishery is so popular, drawing mainly novice and intermediate fly fishers from across the Dales and beyond.